Dialogs Re-enacted Across Languages: Data collection procedure

 \subsubsection{Quality control}

 We do not have a systematic quality control process.
-Periodically all three of us sit down for an hour to listen to the matching pairs from a few dialogs.
+Periodically three of us (project leader, data consumer and workflow designer, operator) sit down for an hour to listen to the matching pairs from a few dialogs.
 We comment on interesting cases and boring cases, and note cases which lapsed somewhat in fidelity or, more rarely, naturalness.
 In the rare case that incorrect pairings are found, as may result from errors in the markup stage, we mark these for re-annotation and thus correction in the next release.
-More commonly, we discuss what went well or less well, and may discuss adjusting the balance of instructions to prioritize naturalness in the target language, for example, or ways to diversify the dialog acts present.
+More commonly, we discuss what went well or less well.
+Outcomes have included adjusting the balance of instructions to prioritize naturalness in the target language and coming up with ways to diversify the dialog acts present.